tarantool/ansible-cartridge/doc/app_config.md

 ### Default modes

-To upload file config, you can use Lua-function or HTTP endpoint.
+To upload file config, you can use:
-By default, Lua-function is used to upload YAML files, and HTTP endpoint is used to upload other file types.
+- Lua mode (default for YAML files);
+- HTTP mode (default for not-YAML files).

-To upload directory config, you can use HTTP or TDG upload mode.
+To upload directory config, you can use:
-The default upload mode is HTTP.
+- HTTP mode (default);
+- TDG mode.

 ### Lua mode